Riplexus/notify/README.md

 }
 ```

-notify() exposes the current setting of the users desktop notifications.
+notify() exposes the current state of the users desktop notifications.

 ```javascript
 console.log(notify().state);